brianeide/ftx-trading-bot/README.md

 ## Monitoring
 To monitor the activity of the bot, I used Discord webhooks to notify me of order fills.
 The fills monitor is in the `fills.py` file.

+## Disclaimer
+This program was put together rather sloppily as I was figuring out how the FTX API worked.
+The trading execution only works well in healthy market conditions.
+There are many things I would do differently if I were to do this again.
+I advise against using my strategy's execution logic in your own program.